jkaflik/OpenMowerROS2/src/README.md

 3. Place new ROS action definitions in the `action/` directory
 4. Nodes and components should be placed in the appropriate subdirectory under `src/` based on their functionality
    - For example, if you are adding a new node for docking action server, place it in `src/docking_action_server`
+   - Do not organize `.cpp` and `.hpp` files into separate directories.
+Keep header and source files together in the same directory.
 5. Organize code by functionality in appropriately named subdirectories
+6. Use shared `/CMakeLists.txt`, add your node as a target in the `CMakeLists.txt` file.
+7. Use shared `/package.xml`, add your node as a dependency in the `package.xml` file.
+8. Follow the existing code style and conventions used in the project

 ## Building